Intelligence

 • Environmental factors.
 Vital elements in the growth of the individual, especially in its early stages, such as nutrition, the appropriate family environment, access to formal education, and motivation towards learning.

-You may be interested: Open System
+You may be interested: Reciprocal

 It is generally accepted that, as a salient characteristic, intelligence begins to manifest at an early agealthough there is no safe margin to “diagnose” it, nor universal factors to measure it.